Outstanding Contribution to the Sector, Mental Health Awards 2024

 The British Psychological Society (BPS) West Midlands Branch “Psychologist of the Year” Award 2008

-The British Psychological Society (BPS) West Midlands Branch launched a new award in 2008 for BPS members who had completed work or research which in some way has brought psychology as a discipline to the attention of their community and shown how it can add value.
-The judges were keen to see what innovative and creative work was going on in the West Midlands, UK.
-The entry process was either through self-nomination or by a member of the community.
-The award was open to all psychologists, not just clinical psychologists and the judges were Dr Sue Gardiner and Dr Dennis Trent.
-Dr Gráinne Fadden was nominated by West Midlands carers for her extensive work in developing services for families, with the entry supported by several testimonials from families who had benefited from the work of the Meriden Programme.
-The winner of the award was Dr Joe Kiff who had developed a computer information system called The Psychology Wiki (www.psychology.wikia.com).
+In 2008, the BPS West Midlands Branch launched a new award for members who promoted psychology in their community and showed its value.
+The judges wanted to see innovative work in the region.
+Entries could be self-nominated or submitted by the community.
+The award was open to all psychologists, not just clinical.
+Judges were Dr Sue Gardiner and Dr Dennis Trent.
+West Midlands carers nominated Dr Gráinne Fadden for her work developing family services, supported by testimonials from families helped by the Meriden Family Programme.
+The winner was Dr Joe Kiff, who created The Psychology Wiki (www.psychology.wikia.com).

 Dr Gráinne Fadden came in second place for her work developing and sustaining the Meriden Programme.
 The judges were extremely impressed with the scale and impact of the Programme.